 Key Stage 3

-In Years 7-9 students are given a broad and balanced education in Speech and Drama.
+In Years 7 and 8 students are given a broad and balanced education in Speech and Drama.
 Through Drama the students are encouraged to develop self-discipline, self-awareness, confidence and good citizenship as well as clear, fluent and expressive speech.
 Our schemes of work promote creativity and imagination where we explore various social issues relevant to young people today.
 We develop the knowledge of both traditional and contemporary styles of theatre in addition to a variety of genres.
 The course involves students becoming effective team players, developing their speaking and listening skills through making, performing and responding to Drama.

 This has become the substance of Drama courses in schools, colleges and universities throughout the country.
 The opportunities created by this kind of work are many.
 Young people who study Drama become confident individuals and young adults who progress into successful teachers, drama therapists, lawyers, actors or presenters to name a few.
 The students learn to express thoughts in a way that can be understood by others; to be able to work in a team, exchanging and organising ideas as well as working efficiently and effectively on their own or collaboratively.
 Good communication skills and self-confidence are an essential part of the life we all lead.

 Key Stage 4